-Before commencement of homeownership assistance, the family must execute a statement ("Statement of Homeownership Obligations") in which the family agrees to comply with all family obligations under the homeownership option.
+Before commencement of homeownership assistance, the family must execute a statement ("Statement of Homeownership Obligations") in the form prescribed by HUD [form HUD-52649].
+In the statement, the family agrees to comply with all family obligations under the homeownership option.
 The family must also execute the IVHA Statement of Family Obligations which details the additional IVHA HCV Homeownership Program obligations.